Badestrand/GlobState/README.md

     }
     increment() {
         this._value += 1
-        this.updateComponents()  // This will update all subscribed components }
+        this.updateListeners()  // This will update all subscribed components }
 }